Zylann/SnowfeetEngine/doc/Modules.md

 The default directory is the built-in "projects/", which is split into several sub-folders:
 - mods: core modules, not runnable.
-- samples: runnables module showing how to do basic things.
+- samples: runnable modules showing how to do basic things.
 - tools: built-in tools (made for the engine, with the engine!)
-- games: your games!
+- games: the actual projects you may work on!
 - usermods: future special folder for user-generated content (actual "mods" from player's point of view).